Flag of Haiti: History

 The first purely Haitian flag was adopted on 18 May 1803, on the last day of the Congress of Arcahaie, about 80 km north of Port-au-Prince.
 Haitian lore holds that the newly appointed revolutionary leader Jean-Jacques Dessalines created the flag by taking a French tricolor and ripping out the white center, which he discarded.
 He then asked Catherine Flon, his god-daughter, to sew the remaining bands together.
 The white pale removed due to its association with the White Europeans, the blue was taken to represent the Black Africans and the red to represent the mulattos.
 The story is widely known in Haiti: the anniversary of the date is celebrated as the Flag and Universities Day and images of Catherine Flon have appeared on Haitian currency and stamps.

 Following his proclamation as Emperor Jacques I, Dessalines promulgated a new constitution on 20 May 1805.
 In it, the colors of the flag were altered to black and red.
 This flag being subsequently adopted by Henri Christophe, the republicans under Alexandre Pétion returned to the colors blue and red, subsequently turning them horizontal and adding the newly adopted Haitian coat of arms.

 During the period of the Haitian Empire of Faustin I, his coat of arms was used on the flag and for official functions, but it was subsequently abandoned upon his removal from office.

 Until 1937, the flag of Liechtenstein was also plain horizontal blue and red.
-The match was first noted at the 1936 Summer Olympics, and so Liechtenstein altered its flag by adding a golden crown to the canton.
+The match was first noted at the 1936 Summer Olympics, and so Liechtenstein altered its flag by adding a golden crown to the canton and Haiti altered its flag by adding the coat of arms, which was created in 1808.

 Between 1964 and 1986, the family dictatorships of François "Papa Doc" and Jean-Claude "Baby Doc" Duvalier returned to Dessalines' black and red design.
 They included the national coat of arms, but altered the flags in its trophy to black as well.
-The Duvalier flag also have a black and red symbol that compared to Angola.